jasonbender-c3x/Catpilot/selfdrive/car/CARS_template.md

 {% endfor %}

 ## Community Maintained Cars
-Although they're not upstream, the community has openpilot running on other makes and models.
+Although they're not upstream, the community has catpilot running on other makes and models.
 See the 'Community Supported Models' section of each make [on our wiki](https://wiki.comma.ai/).

 # Don't see your car here?

-**openpilot can support many more cars than it currently does.** There are a few reasons your car may not be supported.
+**catpilot can support many more cars than it currently does.** There are a few reasons your car may not be supported.
 If your car doesn't fit into any of the incompatibility criteria here, then there's a good chance it can be supported!
 We're adding support for new cars all the time. **We don't have a roadmap for car support**, and in fact, most car support comes from users like you!

 ### Which cars are able to be supported?

-openpilot uses the existing steering, gas, and brake interfaces in your car.
-If your car lacks any one of these interfaces, openpilot will not be able to control the car.
+catpilot uses the existing steering, gas, and brake interfaces in your car.
+If your car lacks any one of these interfaces, catpilot will not be able to control the car.
 If your car has [ACC](https://en.wikipedia.org/wiki/Adaptive_cruise_control) and any form of [LKAS](https://en.wikipedia.org/wiki/Automated_Lane_Keeping_Systems)/[LCA](https://en.wikipedia.org/wiki/Lane_centering), then it almost certainly has these interfaces.
 These features generally started shipping on cars around 2016.
 Note that manufacturers will often make their own [marketing terms](https://en.wikipedia.org/wiki/Adaptive_cruise_control#Vehicle_models_supporting_adaptive_cruise_control) for these features, such as Hyundai's "Smart Cruise Control" branding of Adaptive Cruise Control.

 If your car has the following packages or features, then it's a good candidate for support.